South African nationality law: British colonial rule and early period of the Union of South Africa (1814–1949)

 In 1926, South Africa passed the British Nationality in the Union and Naturalisation and Status of Aliens Act.
 Under its terms, persons born in the territory, persons born abroad to a father who was a British subject, or persons born upon a British ship became British subjects.
 Additionally, persons who had resided or been employed by the Crown for an accumulated five years over an eight-year period, who were literate (in a language of South Africa), and intended to reside in the territory, were allowed to naturalise.
 Naturalisation or denaturalisation of a father automatically changed the status of his minor children.
 However, children who had been denaturalised could request reinstatement within one year of reaching majority.
 Widows who had originally been British subjects, whose foreign spouse had died, were also allowed to naturalise.
 Under the provisions of Chapter III, Section 12, foreign wives of British subjects automatically became British subjects upon marriage and British women who married foreign husbands automatically lost the status of British subject upon marriage.

-The Union Nationality and Flags Act 40, passed on 11 November 1927 specified that British subjects residing in the territories of the Union of South Africa and any child born in the territory on or after 1 June 1928, who was not an alien or barred immigrant, were considered both Union nationals and British subjects.
+The Union Nationality and Flags Act, no. 40 of 1927 (passed on 11 November 1927 and in operation on 31 May 1928), specified that British subjects residing in the territories of the Union of South Africa and any child born in the territory on or after 1 June 1928, who was not an alien or barred immigrant, were considered both Union nationals and British subjects.
 Also eligible to be Union nationals were British subjects who lived in the Union territory continuously for two years; persons who were naturalized British subjects, not prohibited from immigration, and had continuously had a domicile in South Africa for three years; persons born abroad to a father who was a Union national at the time of their birth; or the wife of a Union national.
 Women who married persons who were foreigners were not eligible to be Union nationals.
 Because natives of South West Africa were not British subjects under the rules of the mandate, they were also not allowed to become Union nationals.
 The Quota Act of 1930 was designed to supplement the 1913 Immigrants Regulation Act and established unlimited immigration from Commonwealth and Western European countries, but established maximum quotas for persons from other countries, like Russia and Eastern Europe.
 A further amendment to the Quota Act was adopted in 1933 which removed an exemption for skilled workers to take the literacy test.
 Under its terms, to prevent undesirable immigration, the country from which a person originated, rather than their nationality became the basis for exclusion.